sigmavirus24/issues.py/README.md

 I could have used Kenneth Reitz's great [requests](https://github.com/kennethreitz/requests) module for this, but I wanted to have as few dependencies as possible.
-If someone else wants to do this using his module, they fork this and integrate that.
+If someone else wants to do this using his module, they can fork this and integrate that.

 ## Goals